Geometric presentations of Lie groups and their Dehn functions: Dehn function: preliminaries and first reductions

 \subsubsection{Conjugating elements}

 \begin{lem} Let $\langle S\mid R\rangle$ be a group presentation, and $r$ a bound on the length of the words in $R$.
-There exists $C$ such that for every null-homotopic $w\in F_S$, with length $n$ and area $\alpha$, we can write, in $F_S$, $w=\prod_{i=1}^\alpha g_ir_ig_i^{-1}$ with $r_i\in R^{\pm 1}\cup\{1\}$ and $g_i\in F_S$, with the additional condition $|g_i|_S\le n+r\alpha$. \end{lem} \begin{proof} We start with the following claim: consider a connected polygonal planar complex, with $n$ vertices on the boundary (including multiplicities); suppose that the number of polygons of at most $r$ edges is $\alpha$.
+Then for every null-homotopic $w\in F_S$, with length $n$ and area $\alpha$, we can write, in $F_S$, $w=\prod_{i=1}^\alpha g_ir_ig_i^{-1}$ with $r_i\in R^{\pm 1}\cup\{1\}$ and $g_i\in F_S$, with the additional condition $|g_i|_S\le n+r\alpha$. \end{lem} \begin{proof} We start with the following claim: consider a connected polygonal planar complex, with $n$ vertices on the boundary (including multiplicities); suppose that the number of polygons is $\alpha$ and each has at most $r$ edges.
 Fix a base-vertex.
 Then the distance in the one-skeleton of the base-vertex to any other vertex is $\le n+r\alpha$.
 Indeed, pick an injective path: it meets at most $n$ boundary vertices.
 Other vertices belong to some face, but each face can be met at most $r$ times.
 So the claim is proved.

 Now a van Kampen diagram for a null-homotopic word of size $n$ and area $\alpha$ with relators of length $\le r$ satisfies these assumptions, the distance from the identity to some vertex corresponds to the length to the conjugating element that comes into play.
 Thus the $g_i$ can be chosen with $|g_i|_S\le n+r\alpha$. \end{proof}